-The ADNI study is an observational research study designed look at the relationship between clinical, cognitive, imaging, genetic and biomarker tests to understand the full spectrum of Alzheimer's disease (AD) from its earliest stages.
-The data from this research study will be used in the development of future research studies that will focus on the treatment of AD.
+Previously, you participated in the ADNI-2 research study, a study designed to look at the relationship between clinical, cognitive, imaging, genetic and biomarker tests over time, in order to understand the full spectrum of Alzheimer's disease (AD) from its earliest stages.

-This study will continue to follow participants from previous ADNI studies (ADNI-1, ADNI-GO, and
+The ADNI-3 research study will continue to collect and store more of this kind of research data.
+Data from this research will continue to be used in the development of future research studies that focus on the treatment of AD at an early stage.

-ADNI-2), and also enroll new participants that fit into one of the following 3 study groups:
+This study will continue to follow participants from previous ADNI studies (ADNI-1, ADNI-GO, and ADNI-2), and also enroll new participants that fit into one of the following 3 study groups: